bclinkinbeard/basic_mathematics/report.md

 [Literasee](http://literasee.io) (via the [marked](https://github.com/chjj/marked) markdown interpreter)
 includes [MathJax](https://www.mathjax.org/) which provides typeset quality mathematics as part of any web-based content one produces.
 Mathematics is included via standard [TeX/LaTeX](https://www.latex-project.org/) markup.
-Dozens of examples follow showing how much is possible.
-And if you're wondering what the mark-up is that gives a particular result, don't forget you can always view the [source](https://raw.githubusercontent.com/Literasee/basic_mathematics/master/report.md)).
+The dozens of examples that follow show how much is possible.
+As you look at the examples, if you're wondering what the mark-up is that gives a particular result, because Literasee is [GitHub](https://www.github.com) based, you can always look at the [source](https://raw.githubusercontent.com/Literasee/basic_mathematics/master/report.md)).

 ## In-line math: